Gmail Storage Full? Free Up Gigabytes in 10 Minutes (2026 Guide)

 Pro tip: Check your Trash after—it still counts against storage until you empty it.

-Step 2: Clear Google Photos Hidden Storage
+Step 2: Clear Google Photos hidden storage

 Google Photos often holds gigabytes of content you've forgotten about.

-Find the Storage Hogs
+Find the storage hogs

 - Open Google Photos